yashkothari92/codewithme/Leetcode/README.md

 	Example 2:
 		Input: n = 6
 		Output: 9

-	@
-`
-   	There are two possible cases
+	@There are two possible cases

 	n is odd, let's consider n=5.
 	array contains
 	1 3 5 7 9
 		Here, middle element of array is -> 5.
 		Now, we need to choose elements in a pair (which are not equal to the mid element), perform some operation on a pair to make them equal to middle element.
 		Let's take pair (3,7) ,We will decrement 7 and incement 3, two times to make them equal to 5(middle element): So it takes 2 steps.